Corporate deli hamper

 • Confirm producer allergen wording before the proof

-Shelf life and storage planning for a Personalised food gift
+Shelf life and storage planning for a deli hamper

 Storage guidance is the producer's and prints on the label: cool and dark for oils, ambient for honey, refrigerated after opening for a fresh preserve.
 We reproduce that wording rather than generalise, because a wrong storage line on a food gift is a real defect, not a cosmetic one.

 For a posted gift, transit temperature matters.
-A summer mailer suits a heat-stable jar, not a chocolate-bearing one, so the grocery choice and the season are matched against your dispatch date.
+A summer mailer suits a heat-stable jar, not a chocolate-bearing one, so the deli line-up and the season are matched against your dispatch date.
 We flag any line whose shelf life is tight for your timing before you commit the order.

 ItemSealed shelf lifeStorage on labelOrder-ahead window